 Two things can be gleaned from this.

 - Apple has matured as a brand.
 Which one of the two screams out:

 I AM MAC!

-- Which one is more genetic?
-Which is to say, which one will/can be eazily imitated for half a decade by every second rate rinky-dink “ad agency” in housewife suburbia?
+- Which one of the above videos are more generic?
+Which one can easily be imitated by any second rate rinky-dink “ad agency” ?

 This is a no brainier.
-Jobs would say: “Don’t be generic.”
+Jobs would’ve said: “Don’t be generic.”
 I’m sure he would’ve.

 Here is some real Steve quotes for those who are into that sorda thing.

 There is this creepy story, a fable, about a Pied Piper.
 To what the morel of the story is; well sources are conflicted.
 Thus, I will derive my own meaning from it.

 A Grudge Purchase

 Such is it with a grudge purchase that you want to get it over and out of the way.
 Insurance companies sell you “peace of mind”.
 They know that the odds of anything happening to you are slim.
 But they also know that you know that when tragedy strikes it can derail your live and that of your family’s for decades.